mixmaxhq/eslint-config-mixmax/README.md

 * "mixmax/node", in directories containing Node.js code
 * "mixmax/node/spec", in directories containing Node specs (assumed to be using Jasmine)
+* "mixmax/browser", in directories containing browser code; `eslint-plugin-react` is enabled; `Backbone` is globalized; `jQuery` environment is set
+* "mixmax/browser/spec", in directories containing browser specs (assumed to be using Jasmine)

 These configurations assume that you're using Node 7.6.0 or higher.